SaaS

 Automating B2B payments platforms also produces significant capabilities for data reporting that can be useful for billing and other departments of your business.
 From reports on customer spending to accounts payable/receivable information, a wealth of data is easily accessible with an automated billing platform.

 There are also major benefits for the customer.
-While the business seizes the opportunity to reduce costs and improve cash flow, the customer benefits from flexible payment options, and a predictable invoice experience they don’t have to think about.
+While the business seizes the opportunity to reduce costs and improve cash flow management, the customer benefits from flexible payment options, and a predictable invoice experience they don’t have to think about.

 While manual processes may have seen bills arrive on the first one month and the tenth the next, the automated process allows for consistency.